howsoai/howso-docs/source/getting_started/terminology.rst

 The cases which were identified as most influential during a prediction, along with their weights when predicting the expected value or drawing a value from the distribution of expected values for generative outputs.
-The influential cases are a subset of the :ref:`most_similar_cases`, returning only those cases that have an influence.
+The influential cases are a subset of the :ref:`most_similar_cases`, returning only those cases whose cumulative influence weights added in descending order is below the influential weight threshold.

 .. _boundary_cases: